Diffeomorphism type of symplectic fillings of unit cotangent bundles: Proof of the main result

 As before, we need to show that all relative homotopy groups $\pi_k(X,M_0)$ are zero.
 This is precisely the content of \cite[Lemma~8.1]{bgz}; we only need to verify that the subsidiary results cited in the proof of that lemma are available in our more general setting discussed here.

 First of all, we need the inclusion $M_0\rightarrow X$ to be $\pi_1$-isomorphic, which is guaranteed by Theorem~\ref{thm:pi1surjective}, Remark~\ref{rem:pi1-abelian} and the comments at the end of Section~\ref{subsection:cobordism}.
-Secondly, we need the inclusion $\wtM_0\rightarrow\wtW$ to be a homology epimorphism, which is guaranteed by Proposition~\ref{prop:homsurj}. \end{proof}
+Secondly, we need the inclusion $\wtM_0\rightarrow\wtW$ to be surjective on homology, which is guaranteed by Proposition~\ref{prop:homsurj}. \end{proof}

 For Stein fillings $(W,\omega)$ of dimension at least $6$ we see from the handlebody structure that $H_2(W,M)=0$ and $\pi_2(W,M)=0$ by general position.
 Hence, the inclusion $M\rightarrow W$ is $\pi_1$-injective, and thus $\pi_1$-isomorphic by Theorem~\ref{thm:pi1surjective}.
 This observation leads to the following theorem.